How to Choose a Good Residential Property Manager

 Skill with financial administration.
 The property manager's role includes collecting rents, handling security deposits, accounting for funds, paying the owner.

-When he finishes explaining you should be impressed with his knowledge and procedures.
+When they finish explaining, you should be impressed with his knowledge and procedures.

 How does the property manager feel about your property?
 Is he negative or generally positive?
 Is he paying special attention to your situation are just going through the hoops?